71/Ryder/README.md

 All features are tested in [Ryder.Tests](./Ryder.Tests).
 Please check it out, as it contains some real-world-usage code.

 ##### Gloriously unsafe:
 By default, Ryder makes many runtime checks when you create a new `Redirection` ([see by yourself](./Ryder/Redirection.cs)).
-Should you decide to do some *very* experimental and unsafe stuff, you can disable all those checks by setting the static property `Redirection.SkipChecks` to `true`.
+However, should you decide to do some *very* experimental and unsafe stuff, disabling all those checks is as easy as setting the static property `Redirection.SkipChecks` to `true`.

 ## Installation
 You can install Ryder through the NuGet package manager: